srgokribb/Rifdock-Total-Setup/README.md

 # RifDock Setup Protocol ver 1.1
 - Setup protocol to build Rosetta and RifDock
 - Tested on Red Hat 8.3.1 CentOS 8
-- GCC-6.5.0 loaded using Environment modules to build Rifdock corecctly.
+- GCC-6.5.0 loaded using Environment modules to build Rifdock correctly.
 - Written by SeongRyeong Go on 28 Apr 2022.
 - Last revised on 13 June 2022.
 - **If you want to directly see the method to build RifDock, see the step #8**
-- **Basically I'm not an expert of computer science or Linux.
+- **Basically I'm a beginner to Linux.
 So, there could be some mistakes that I missed.**
+- I tried to made this mannual as easy as possible, so that anyone, who patiently follows the mannual, could successfully install rifdock.
+- I really hope this guide could be helpful to others.

-### These are the required files to design protein binders with RifDock
+### These are the required program or files for RifDock
 - Rosetta_3.13 (Recent Rosetta later than 2020, HDF5 is needed)
 - DAIphaBall(Part of Rosetta)
 - PyRosetta4